andreasdominik/SusiTime/docs/src/makeskill.md

 The low-level API which sends commands to the Amazon fire is borrowed from Matt's ADBee project (`git@github.com:mattgyver83/adbee.git`) that provides a shell-script to send commands to the Amazon device.
+Please read theer for the steps to prepare the Amazon device for the remote control via ADB.

-Although Python programmes usually find packages for every task, it is a very good idea to implement the lowest level af any device-control API as a shell script:
+Although Python programmes usually find Python packages for every task, it is a very good idea to implement the lowest level af any device-control API as a shell script.
+Advantages:
 - easy to write
 - fast and without any overhead
-- easy to test, you can test the API by just running the script from commandline as `controlFire ON` or `controlFire OFF` and see what happens.
+- easy to test: the API canbe tested by just running the script from commandline as `controlFire ON` or `controlFire OFF` and see what happens.

  The simplified ADBee-script is:

 ```sh
 #!/bin/bash -xv